Wireworms

 Typically seen on: Many types of vegetables and fruits, with root crops, melons and potatoes being some of their favorites.

 Controls: Create traps for the wireworms by taking chunks of potatoes, attaching them to wooden picks or skewers, sticking the potato pieces into the ground (the picks/skewers let you know where they are and give you something to pull them up with).
-The wireworms will be attracted to the pieces and burrow into them to eat.
-Pull up the traps after a week’s time and discard the potatoes which will, hopefully, contain wireworms.
+The pieces attract the worms.
+Then they’ll burrow into them to eat.
+Pull up the traps after a week’s time and discard the potatoes which will, hopefully, contain the worms.

 Cultural controls: In the fall, remove vegetable plants that you’ve harvested from so the wireworms won’t have anything to feed on.
 Avoid planting seeds deeply, or in cold, wet soil.

 Natural predators: Nematodes.
-Research is being done on viral controls.
+Researchers are studying viral controls.

-Additional information: Missouri Botanical Garden Wireworms, and University of California Management of Wireworms on Cucurbits, and
+Additional information: Missouri Botanical Garden Wireworms, and University of California Management of Wireworms on Cucurbits.

 Back to Organic Pest Control